Demon Internet: Ownership

 In June 2008 Cable & Wireless plc made a predatory offer for Demon's parent, Thus.
 On 1 October 2008, Cable & Wireless completed the takeover of Thus.

 Cable & Wireless split into two separate businesses on 26 March 2010.
 Thus and Demon came under the ownership of the original business, which was renamed Cable & Wireless Worldwide.
 This was purchased by Vodafone in July 2012 which began integrating the business with its own.
 Thus and Demon were integrated into Vodafone on 1 April 2013.

 During 2016–2019, the Demon Internet service was slowly wound down with a view to migrating customers over to Vodafone branded products, a process that took longer than expected with some customers still being provided with Demon ADSL at the end of May 2019 due to a large backlog in the processing of migration requests.

 IRC servers

 Demon ran IRC servers on both the IRCnet and EFnet networks from 1993 and on QuakeNet later on.
 In 2009, Demon delinked their server from QuakeNet and EFnet.

+Legal and technical impact

+Demon Internet was involved in the 1999 UK case Godfrey v Demon Internet, which established that internet service providers can be held liable for defamatory material if notified and failing to remove it.
+This case influenced how ISPs approached content moderation and legal compliance.

+Demon helped to popularize low-cost dial-up access with full IP connectivity in the UK, assigning static IPs and user-chosen hostnames for customers, contributing to early British internet infrastructure.